<< Previous Plant | Next Plant >>

 Eleocharis palustris

-Creeping Spike Rush is a perennial colonizer which forms a dense root mass along pond shores creeping out into 4-6" of water.
-Sometimes mistaken for a grass, the Creeping Spike Rush forms nice tight clusters of green individual culms just about 1' tall with a single scaly flower head on top of each one.
-A pioneering wetland species that handles water fluctuations quite well making it ideally suited for conservation projects, basins, and storm water run off projects.
+Eleocharis palustris, Creeping spikerush, is a perennial colonizer which forms a dense root mass along pond shores creeping out into 4-6" of water.
+Sometimes mistaken for a grass, creeping spikerush forms nice tight clusters of green individual culms just about 1' tall with a single scaly flower head on top of each one.
+Creeping spikerush is a pioneering wetland species that handles water fluctuations quite well making it ideally suited for basins, conservation and stormwater runoff projects.

 Bloom Color